ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot; said a young man to his friend.
+said a young man to his friend.

 to facilitate the expulsion of the